Bryan Thwaites: Professor

-Taking another approach to further the development of mathematics, Thwaites co-founded, in 1964, the Institute of Mathematics and its Applications (IMA), alongside Professor (Sir) James Lighthill; he became a Fellow (FIMA) of the institute.
+Taking another approach to further the development of mathematics, Thwaites co-founded, in 1964, the Institute of Mathematics and its Applications (IMA), alongside James Lighthill; he became a Fellow (FIMA) of the institute.
 In 1990, IMA received its Charter and was therefore able to award the title of Chartered Mathematician (CMath) to practising mathematicians, as part of the professionalisation of the occupation.

 Principal

-In 1965, Professor Thwaites was appointed Principal of Westfield College [1965–1984], a newly co-educational college of London University, based in Hampstead.
+In 1965, Thwaites was appointed Principal of Westfield College [1965–1984], a newly co-educational college of London University, based in Hampstead.
 He held the post for seventeen years, retiring from the post shortly before the college merged with Queen Mary College.

-In 1969, Professor Thwaites was also appointed the Professor of Geometry [1969–1972] at Gresham College, a role that is largely an honorific.
+In 1969, he was also appointed the Professor of Geometry [1969–1972] at Gresham College.

 Administrator

 Thwaites developed an interest in medical administration, accepting a number of appointments over the years: he was Chairman of the Northwick Park Hospital Management Committee and a member of the Council of the Middlesex Hospital Board.

 From 1982 to 1988, Thwaites was Chairman of Wessex Regional Health Authority.
-A 1993 report revealed that in 1986, Thwaites came under intense pressure to award a contract to Arthur Andersen.
+A 1993 report revealed that in 1986, Thwaites came under pressure to award a contract to Arthur Andersen.
 Patrick Jenkin was registered as a lobbyist for Andersen, and had been the man who appointed Thwaites to the post, when Jenkin was Secretary of State.
 Nevertheless, Thwaites was knighted in the New Year's Honours list of 1986, for his services to education and medicine.
 Jenkin was awarded a peerage in 1987.
-The friendship was briefly cemented by the marriage – later dissolved – in 1990, of Thwaites' son to Jenkin's daughter.
+The friendship was briefly cemented by the marriage — later dissolved — in 1990, of Thwaites' son to Jenkin's daughter.

-Other initiatives

-In 1983, Thwaites co-founded the charity Education 2000, with Christopher Wysock-Wright.

 Philanthropy

-In later life, Sir Bryan sought to downsize and divest himself of his assets to serve good causes.
-In 2007, he donated an organ built for his London apartment to his old school Dulwich College.
-In 2019, he attempted to leave a bequest, totalling a million pounds, to his two secondary schools, on condition that it was used to benefit 'white working-class poor (males)'; the schools felt unable to accept the offer in light of anti-discrimination laws.
+In 2007, Thwaites donated an organ built for his London apartment to his old school Dulwich College.
+In 2019, he attempted to leave a bequest, totalling £1.2 million, to his two secondary schools, on condition that it was used to benefit "white working-class poor (males)".
+The schools, Winchester and Dulwich Colleges, both turned down the offer on the basis that it was discriminatory.
+A number of State Schools expressed interest in receiving the bequest instead, but Thwaited did not pursue the matter.

+In 2022 Thwaites made a donation of over £1.2 million towards the provision of an updated core facilities block at the Christian Youth Enterprises Sailing Centre (CYE) based since 1985 on he Cobnor Estate, within Chichester Harbour.
+The resulting ~£2m new build, termed 'Project Delta' during its development, was completed in October 2023, and renamed "Thwaites House" upon opening.

 Personal life

 Bryan Thwaites married Katharine Mary (Kate) in 1948; Lady Thwaites died in 1991.
 They have six children.

 As a widower, Sir Bryan owned an apartment in the Albany, Piccadilly for a number of years.

+In 2000, Thwaites was prosecuted in relation to the hit-and-run death of an 83-year-old pedestrian, in Winchester.
+He denied all three charges of careless driving, failing to stop after an accident and failing to report it to police, and was found not guilty.